 }

-This should look generally familiar, as a trait with one method and an associated type.
-The new part here is the RHS=Self in the angle brackets: this syntax is called default type parameters.
-The RHS generic type parameter—-short for “right hand side”—-that’s used to define the type of the rhs parameter in the add method.
+This code should look generally familiar: a trait with one method and an associated type.
+The new part is RHS=Self in the angle brackets: this syntax is called default type parameters.
+The RHS generic type parameter (short for “right hand side”) defines the type of the rhs parameter in the add method.
 If we don’t specify a concrete type for RHS when we implement the Add trait, the type of RHS will default to Self, which will be the type we’re implementing Add on.

-When we implemented Add for Point, we made use of the default for RHS because we wanted to add two Point instances together.
+When we implemented Add for Point, we used the default for RHS because we wanted to add two Point instances.
 Let’s look at an example of implementing the Add trait where we want to customize the RHS type rather than using the default.

 We have two structs holding values in different units, Millimeters and Meters.
-We want to be able to add values in millimeters to values in meters, and have the implementation of Add do the conversion correctly.
-We can implement Add for Millimeters with Meters as the right hand side as shown in Listing 19-23:
+We want to add values in millimeters to values in meters and have the implementation of Add do the conversion correctly.
+We can implement Add for Millimeters with Meters as the RHS, as shown in Listing 19-23:

-Filename: src/lib.rs
+src/lib.rs

 use std::ops::Add;